-Only one pairsplit option (-r, -rw, -S, -R, -P, -C, or -E) can be specified.
-If more than one option is specified, only the last option is executed.
+Only one pairsplit option (-r, -rw, -S, -R, -P, -C, or -E) can be specified unless stated in the description of each option.
+If more than one option is specified, only the last specified option will be executed, unless stated in the description of each option.